ahetrick22/bookstore-client/README.md

 # Bookstore-client

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an Ember client built to go along with [this Bookstore API](https://github.com/ahetrick22/bookstore-api).

 ## Prerequisites